Economy crisis saves Spanish ruins but buries future

 The remains of the women sit in a circle in a chamber adjacent to the bones believed to be of their chief.

 "Montelirio offers important clues into these societies and their possible burial rituals," archaeologist Vicente Aycart said, adding: "Who knows?
-Maybe this was a matriarchal society and that one man was their favourite eunuch!"
+Maybe this was a matriarchal society and that one man was their favorite eunuch!"

 Aside from the archaeological wealth yet to be unveiled, these little-known prehistoric sites may prove a profitable tourism mine for a country that needs fresh growth drivers to battle sky-high joblessness and the threat of another recession.